On the convention floor, Detroit, 1980. Photo via Landov

 The incident is a dramatic example of how, frame-by-frame, Reagan's political life, beginning with his governorship of California, would be filtered through a cinematic lens.
 This is perhaps because his very mentality was based on filmic memory, a lens through which the world can only be understood as a sequence of illusions.
 Unlike paintings and dreams, movies are diversions of make-believe.
 They exist in the realm of the unreal, offering brief escape from the cold, hard facts of the everyday.
 What the audience sees onscreen always supersedes the mechanism of its creation, from the script to the editing room, the collage-like piecing together of perceived reality.
 Reagan was well aware that reality exists as so much malleable matter, and was thus able to transition almost effortlessly from a career in movies, television, and advertising, to political life—worlds of artifice and persuasion that, as he helped us to understand, are forever intertwined.

 In his presidential bid, Reagan also received the support of PATCO, the Professional Air Traffic Controllers Organization, a union he would go on to break.
 Today, you could fly from Ronald Reagan Airport in Washington, DC to Detroit, which recently earned the distinction of being the largest city to declare bankruptcy in American history.
 The Joe Louis Arena, where the 1980 convention was held, will soon be replaced by a new home for the Detroit Red Wings.
 The arena may cost strapped taxpayers in excess of $400 million, and at a time when some officials have suggested selling off the holdings of the city's museum to satisfy a long line of creditors.
-Christie's auction house was hired to appraise selected works that were purchased by the city, and estimated they would fetch between $452 and $866 million, a drop in the bucket when one considers Detroit’s $18 billion debt.
+Christy’s auction house was hired to appraise selected works that were purchased by the city (as opposed to donated pieces), and estimated they would fetch between $452 and $866 million, a drop in the bucket when one considers Detroit’s $18 billion debt.